 Efforts to measure freedom have only emerged in the last quarter century or so.
 Unfortunately, these efforts have been flawed: blurring various definitions of freedoms, confusing "other good things" with freedom, using subjective rather than objective measures, and either failing to account for economic freedom or focusing exclusively on it.

 The Human Freedom project focuses on creating a comprehensive index of human freedom, which includes economic freedom and is based on the "negative" definition of freedom – in other words, the absence of barriers or coercion that prevent individuals from acting as they might wish.
-This book, Towards a Worldwide Index of Human Freedom, published by Canada's Fraser Institute and Germany's Liberales Institute is the first step towards defining a true and accurate measurement of human freedom.
+The first book, Towards a Worldwide Index of Human Freedom, published by Canada's Fraser Institute and Germany's Liberales Institute in 2013, was the first step towards defining a true and accurate measurement of human freedom.
+In 2015 we released The Human Freedom Index: A Global Measure of Personal, Civil, and Economic Freedom, co-published by Canada's Fraser Institute, Germany's Liberales Institute, part of the Friedrich Naumann Foundation for Freedom, and the US Cato Instistute.

 Report and Data